Introduction & setup

 By drilling down into the App Launch Time KPI for Videotron, grouping the KPI by OTT app, we can see that there is a problem with Netflix only and not with the other apps.

 The video above shows the excessive time it took the Witbe Robot to launch Netflix on one of the viewing session.
+(Witbe Robots record video traces for every test, in order to replay the scenario and understand what the Robot measured — this video was re-encoded and compressed).

 A 24-hour study does not allow us to draw further conclusions regarding this issue.
 In order to understand the root cause, it would be interesting to re-run the same Netflix test on Videotron mobile network for several days, and to activate the new network tracing capabilities of Witbe Robots 6.2 (since November 2018, Witbe Robots are indeed capable of recording the network PCAP traces of any iOS device, without jailbreak, and through any 3G/4G mobile or WiFi network).